Wide-angle Image Rectification: A Survey: Distortion Models

 \section{Distortion Models}

 The real-world lens always has some kinds of distortions due to the imprecise manufacture or the nature of the wide-angle lens.
-When we talk about distortions in an image, a standard undistorted image is usually assumed, which is taken by an ideal lens, for example, the pinhole camera.
+When we talk about distortions in an image, a standard undistorted image is usually assumed, which is taken by an ideal lens, i.e., the PCM.
 Then, analyzing and recovering images from the distortions can be done according to specific distortion models.
-The difference between the camera model and the distortion model is that camera model describes how a point in the scene is projected onto the image plane while the distortion model focuses on the relationship between the distorted point coordinate and the undistorted point coordinate, i.e. the mapping from a distorted image to an undistorted image.
+The difference between the camera model and the distortion model is that the camera model describes how a point in the scene is projected onto the image plane, while the distortion model focuses on the relationship between the distorted point coordinate and the undistorted point coordinate, i.e., the mapping from a distorted image to an undistorted image.
+The camera model and distortion model could work independently or together when it is necessary.

 The parameterized distortion model \citep{sturm_CameraModelsFundamental_2010} describes the mapping from a point $[x_d, y_d]^\mathsf{T}$ in the distorted image to that in the undistorted image $[x_u, y_u]^\mathsf{T}$, which is the target after rectification, i.e.,